DevExCodeHub/monitor-data-in-AIOpenScale/README.md

 ### Create an IBM cloud account
 If you do not have an IBM Cloud account, create an account [here](ibm.biz/ai-openscale-cloud)

-> Note : PLEASE MAKE ALL SERVICES UNDER ONE LOCATION.
-FOR EXAMPLE: Dallas
+> Note : PLEASE MAKE ALL SERVICES UNDER ONE LOCATION: Dallas

 ### Create Object Storage Service
 1. Select Catalog found at the top right of the page.